sunshowers-code/rust-cli-recommendations/src/cli-parser.md

 **Why not?**
 * The derive macro is an optional feature that pulls in extra dependencies and increases build times.
 * The derive macro can be a bit magical.
 Looking at [the source code of clap_derive](https://github.com/clap-rs/clap/blob/master/clap_derive/src/lib.rs) may be useful sometimes.

+## Command and argument case

+Following Unix and GNU conventions, all commands and arguments, except for short arguments, *must* be in [kebab case](https://en.wikipedia.org/wiki/Kebab_case).
+This means that:
+* They *must* be in lowercase.
+* Multiple words *must* be separated by dashes.

+`clap`'s derive feature and `structopt` use kebab case by default.
+If you have an existing command that doesn't follow these rules, you can maintain compatibility by renaming it to the kebab-cased version and retaining the old case as an alias.

 ## Alternatives to clap